drone/docs/content/usage/secrets.md

 # Common Issues

 Secrets are not injected into your build if the checksum cannot be validated.
-This happens when you change your `.drone.yml` file without re-generating a `.drone.sec` file.
-If the checksum cannot be validated you will seen an error message at the top of your build logs that looks like this:
+This happens when you change your `.drone.yml` file without re-generating a `.drone.sec` file resulting in the following error message at the top of your build logs:

 ```
 Unable to validate Yaml checksum.